theProgrammerDavid/PostBaby/README.md

 vcvarsall.bat x64
 ```

-You also need the dev libraries for `OpenSSL` installed
+You also need the dev libraries for `OpenSSL` installed.
+Windows will default to using `WINSSL`
 ```bash
 sudo apt-get install libssl-dev